en

 Website (Japanese only) | Google Maps

 Tokugawa Garden used to be the private garden of the ruling Tokugawa Owari clan.
-It is located right next to the Tokugawa Art Museum, a very educational museum showcasing the treasures of the Owari clan including swords and armor, tea ceremony utensils, Noh theater masks, and an impressive library.
+It is located right next to the Tokugawa Art Museum, a highly educational museum showcasing the treasures of the Owari clan, including swords and armor, tea ceremony utensils, Noh theater masks, and an impressive library.

-The Garden is the perfect place to enjoy a stroll after a visit to the museum and if your feet grow tired to enjoy a Matcha set with seasonal Japanese sweets at the old-style cafe Sozansou next to the entrance.
+The garden is the perfect place to enjoy a stroll after a visit to the museum.
+If your feet get tired, you can relax and enjoy a matcha set with seasonal Japanese sweets at the old-style Cafe Sozansou next to the entrance.

-A Matcha set costs 1000 yen and you definitely pay extra for the atmosphere as this cafe is just stunning.
+A matcha set costs 1100 yen, and you definitely pay a bit extra for the atmosphere, as this cafe is simply stunning.

 Sozansou (蘇山荘)